Suggested links

 Asbestos use is now highly regulated by the U.S. Environmental Protection Agency (EPA).

-If you were exposed to asbestos on destroyers, make sure to see a doctor if you start to feel unwell.
-Doctors can determine if any symptoms stem from an asbestos-related illness like mesothelioma or not and recommend treatment options.
+If you were exposed to asbestos on destroyers, see a doctor if you start to feel unwell.
+Doctors can determine if any symptoms stem from mesothelioma and recommend treatment options.

-You can also reach out to Mesothelioma Hope to get help finding top doctors, VA benefits, and financial aid.
+You can also reach out to Mesothelioma Hope to get help finding top doctors, VA benefits, and financial compensation.
 Call (866) 608-8933 to get started.